Photo: Christopher Crouzet / Wikimedia Commons

 Price: $300–3,000/night | Location: 15 Ngo Quyen Street, Hoàn Kiếm District

-Sofitel Legend Metropole Hanoi (1901 — the most historically significant hotel in Vietnam, the extraordinary colonial building on Ngô Quyền Street (the most prestigious address in Hanoi), and the extraordinary history: Ho Chi Minh reportedly worked here in the 1920s as a pastry chef; Somerset Maugham, Charlie Chaplin, and Graham Greene all stayed — the extraordinary Greene suite (the room where Graham Greene wrote portions of The Quiet American — the most important literary hotel room in Southeast Asia)) is the finest historic luxury hotel in Southeast Asia:
+Sofitel Legend Metropole Hanoi (1901) is Vietnam’s most historically significant hotel, occupying a colonial building on Ngô Quyền Street, one of Hanoi’s most prestigious addresses.
+Ho Chi Minh reportedly worked here in the 1920s as a pastry chef, and past guests include Somerset Maugham, Charlie Chaplin, and Graham Greene — the Greene Suite is where he wrote portions of The Quiet American, arguably Southeast Asia’s most important literary hotel room.
+It ranks among the region’s finest historic luxury hotels.

 JW Marriott Hanoi — Contemporary